 Undergraduate.
-The college offers curricula for four- or five-year degree programs: the Bachelor of Science in Design (B.S.D.) degree in Architectural Studies, Graphic Design, Housing and Urban Development, Industrial Design, and Interior Design; the Bachelor of Science in Landscape Architecture (B.S.L.A.) degree; and the Bachelor of Science in Planning degree.
+The college offers curricula for four- or five-year degree programs: the Bachelor of Science in Design (B.S.D.) degree in Architectural Studies, Graphic Design, Housing and Urban Development, Industrial Design, and Interior Design; the Bachelor of Science in Landscape Architecture (B.S.L.A.) degree; and the Bachelor of Science in Planning (B.S.P.) degree in Urban Planning.
 Applications for the B.S.D. degree in Design Science are not being accepted at this time.
 For more information, see the "College of Architecture and Environmental Design Baccalaureate Degrees and Majors" table, on this page.